cbclemmer/Old-Boilerplate/docs/index.md

 ##Things to do
 ###groups
-- do settings for groups
 - add something to add yourself to a group depending on the privacy setting
+- be able to remove yourself from group
 - let the group type be selected from a dropdown in the settings tab
 - let a group have admins